Best Architecture Is Not Always The Best For Business

-For founders, CEOs, and scale-ups · How real-world architecture decisions shape growth, survival, and exits.
+How real-world architecture decisions shape growth, survival, and exits.

 When the Best Architecture Becomes the Worst Business Move

 Architecture debates often start from purity: microservices, clean domain layers, future-proof abstractions.
 But by the time these debates happen, the business is already facing runway pressure, customer expectations, and competition.
 The "best" architecture on paper can be the worst move in the market.
+In competitive markets, the technically perfect solution can be the slowest, riskiest, and most expensive path.

 Years ago, I worked with a fast-growing tech company hitting performance walls on their monolithic system.
 Engineers insisted on a full rewrite.
 But a full rewrite would have taken 18−24 months−time the company did not have.